top of page

 Steel Stud Framing

-Framing with metal or steel studs and installing drywall is a common construction practice that provides durability, stability, and is often used in commercial and residential buildings.
-Here's a step-by-step guide for metal or steel stud framing and drywall installation:
+Using metal or steel studs for framing and installing drywall is a popular construction method known for its durability and stability, commonly utilized in both commercial and residential structures.
+Below is a detailed guide outlining the process of metal or steel stud framing and drywall installation:

 Materials and Tools: